-Acquisition, restructuring and other items, net, increased by \$0.8 million and \$3.9 million for the three and six months ended November 30, 2022, compared to the same periods in the prior year, respectively.
-The change for both periods was primarily driven by:
+Acquisition, restructuring and other items, net, decreased by \$2.4 million for the three months ended August 31, 2023, compared to the same period in the prior year.
+The change from the prior year was primarily driven by:

-- Manufacturing relocation expense related to the move of certain manufacturing lines to Costa Rica, which increased \$0.5 million and \$0.7 million, respectively; - Legal expense, related to litigation that is outside of the normal course of business, which increased \$0.4 million and \$0.1 million, respectively; - Other expenses (mainly severance associated with organizational changes), which decreased \$0.3 million for the six months ended November 30, 2022; and - The payment to the Israeli Innovation Authority of \$3.5 million related to grant funds that were provided to Eximo to develop the Auryon laser prior to the acquisition in the second quarter of fiscal year 2020.
-These grant funds were fully repaid in the first quarter of fiscal year 2023 to satisfy the obligation which was otherwise being paid as a royalty based on a percentage of sales.
+- Manufacturing relocation expense related to the move of certain manufacturing lines to Costa Rica, which increased \$0.5 million; - A transition services agreement that was entered into as a result of the sale of the dialysis and BioSentry businesses.
+The Company invoiced Merit Medical Systems, Inc. \$0.2 million in the first quarter of fiscal year 2024; - The payment to the Israeli Innovation Authority of \$3.5 million related to grant funds that were provided to Eximo to develop the Auryon laser prior to the acquisition in the second quarter of fiscal year 2020.
+These grant funds were fully repaid in the first quarter of fiscal year 2023 to satisfy the obligation which was otherwise being paid as a royalty based on a percentage of sales; and - \$0.9 million of deferred financing fees that were written-off in conjunction with the sale of the Dialysis and BioSentry businesses and concurrent extinguishment of the debt.